 In December 2017, we entered into our amended and restated secured credit facility and incurred \$90.0 million of indebtedness to repay outstanding secured indebtedness, redeem preferred equity issued by one of our subsidiaries and held by VCH, L.P. and return capital to VCH, L.P.
 In November 2018, we entered into a waiver and amendment to our secured credit facility which converted the \$10.0 million outstanding on the revolving credit facility to a term loan and provided for a new \$10.0 million revolving credit facility, increasing the total borrowings under the term loans to \$100 million and keeping the revolving credit facility at \$10 million.
 As part of the amended terms, Vector Capital IV, L.P., an affiliate of the general partner of our sole shareholder, agreed to guarantee repayment of up to \$25 million of the term loan.
 In addition, the amendment amended certain terms and modified debt covenants, and provided a waiver by the lenders due to our failure to meet certain financial covenants.
-As of December 31, 2018, we had \$95.5 million of outstanding term debt and \$10.0 million outstanding of borrowings under our revolving credit facility.
-Our current indebtedness may impair our ability to raise additional credit if needed, will result in increased cash-paid debt service obligations and requires us to comply with customary operational and financial covenants.
-Any of these factors may impair our operational flexibility and ability to execute on our strategy.
-See "Certain relationships and related party transactions-Transactions with VCH, L.P. and its affiliates" for more information regarding payments to VCH, L.P. and its affiliates.
+As of March 31, 2019, we had \$93.1 million of outstanding term debt and \$10.0 million outstanding of borrowings under our revolving credit facility.
+We failed to comply with the minimum adjusted quick ratio for the month ended May 31, 2019.
+As a result, in June 2019 our lenders provided a waiver of our failure to meet this financial covenant.